 While a lot of business owners can easily dismiss the option of extending credit and terms -- for fear of delayed or default payments from their customers -- there are those who opt to travel the opposite route.

 Because you’re reading this article, I’m guessing that you’re probably at a crossroads right now.

 Am I right?

-Are you considering the option of extending credit to your customers but you're unsure if that’s a good decision?
+Are you considering the option of extending a revolving line of credit to your customers but you're unsure if that’s a good decision?

 Well, allow me to share the benefits associated with extending credit and terms to your business customers.